 Data breaches are becoming increasingly expensive

-The financial impact of suffering a data breach remains high for businesses of all shapes and sizes.
-The cost of a data breach, on average, in the year 2020 was $3.86 million, according to a report by IBM and the Ponemon Institute.
+The financial impact of suffering a data breach remains high for companies of all shapes and sizes.
+The cost of a data breach in 2020 averaged US$3.86 million, according to a report by IBM and the Ponemon Institute.

 The survey shows a 10% increase in costs over the last five years.

-These are direct costs, such as regulatory fines and time and effort to deal with the attack, and indirect costs, such as lost business opportunities and customer churn due to brand reputation damage.
+These are direct costs, such as regulatory fines and time and effort to deal with the attack, and indirect costs, such as lost business opportunities and customer churn due to damage to the brand's reputation.

-Moreover, it is important to consider that in cases of attacks the slowness to detect and contain a breach makes the final bill more expensive.
-Companies that contained a breach in less than 200 days spent on average $1.1 million less than those that took longer.
+In addition, it is important to consider that in the case of attacks, the slowness to detect and contain a breach makes the final bill more expensive.
+Companies that contained a breach in less than 200 days spent an average of US$1.1 million less than those that took longer.
 In other words, quick responses save money.
 But it's the minority.
-The IBM report says it took companies, on average, a total of 280 days to identify and contain a breach.
+The IBM report says that companies took, on average, a total of 280 days to identify and contain a breach.

 Here, time is money for a simple reason: the more time an attacker has inside an environment, the more access they will gain to different devices, data, accounts and sensitive information.

-German, Canadian and South African organisations are the fastest in finding and containing violations: 160, 226 and 228 days respectively.
-Middle Eastern (380) and Brazilian (369) companies take longer.
-Among the sectors that took the longest are healthcare, public sector, and entertainment: all averaging more than 310 days.
+German, Canadian and South African organizations are the fastest at finding and containing violations: 160, 226 and 228 days respectively.
+Companies in the Middle East (380) and Brazil (369) took the longest.
+Among the sectors that took the longest were healthcare, the public sector and entertainment: all with an average of more than 310 days.

-When they finally detect the problem, companies often believe that the costs of the incident will be one-time and momentary.
-And that once they have fixed the visible damage, they will move on and get back to business as usual.
+When they finally detect the problem, companies often believe that the costs of the incident will be one-off and momentary.
+And that once they've fixed the visible damage, they'll move on and get back to business as usual.
 Not so.

-The damage extends long after an attack.
+The damage lasts for a long time after an attack.
 For years even.
-About 61% of the damage is felt in the first year, 24% in the next 12 to 24 months, and the final 15% appears more than two years later.
+Around 61% of the damage is felt in the first year, 24% in the next 12 to 24 months, and the final 15% appears more than two years later.

-Another factor to consider when calculating the cost of a breach is that remote working makes incidents more expensive.
-According to IBM, having a remote workforce increases the average total value because organisations now face a lot of decentralisation.
-And there are new network structures reaching into private, insecure or unknown networks.
-Changing the endpoint environment complicates incident response.
+Another factor to consider when calculating the costs of a breach is that remote working makes incidents more expensive.
+According to IBM, having a remote workforce increases the average total value because organizations now face a lot of decentralization.
+And there are new network structures reaching private, insecure or unknown networks.
+Changing the end-point environment complicates incident response.

-How much did unprepared organisations pay in 2020?
+How much did unprepared organizations pay in 2020?

-Unprepared companies paid an average of $8.19 million per breach, which is 5.3% more compared to 2019.
+Unprepared companies paid an average of $8.19 million per breach, which is 5.3% more than in 2019.
 The most expensive information lost in attacks was customer PII records, involved in around 80% of breaches.

 In fact, almost 40% of the average total cost of a data breach stems from lost business.
-That includes lost revenue due to system downtime and increased cost of acquiring new business due to reputational damage.
-This increased from $1.42 million in the 2019 study to $1.52 million in the 2020 study.
+This includes lost revenue due to system downtime and the increased cost of acquiring new business due to reputational damage.
+This has increased from $1.42 million in the 2019 study to $1.52 million in the 2020 study.

 How to reduce the cost of a breach?

-The key piece of advice for keeping the cost of a breach low is proper visibility of your environment and ensuring robust and tested offline backups.
-The trend is for modern, digital companies to look for solutions that can identify if any digital assets of the protected brand are mentioned, and quickly alert and act against the risk.
-This will enable them to dismantle cybercriminals' planned actions on the dark web before they happen.
+The main advice for keeping the cost of a breach down is to have adequate visibility of your environment and ensure robust and tested offline backups.
+The trend is for modern, digital companies to look for solutions capable of identifying if any digital assets of the protected brand are mentioned, and of alerting and acting quickly against the risk.
+This way, they will be able to dismantle cybercriminal actions planned on the dark web before they happen.

-So the key to solving challenges in data security are technologies that monitor the depths of the internet, from the Surface to the deep and dark web, providing 360° visibility.
-That means brand protection, information leak detection and executive security.
+That's why the key to solving data security challenges is technology that monitors the depths of the internet, from the Surface to the deep and dark web, providing 360° visibility.
+This means brand protection, information leak detection and executive security.